adshares/adpay/docs/source/index.rst

 What is AdPay?
 ---------------

 AdPay is an element in the Adshares network.
-It calculates payments based on:
+It calculates payments for individual events, based on:

     * campaign budget,
-    * total events for this campaign,
+    * total events for this campaign in given period of time,
-    * individual event worth, which is calculated based on:
+    * individual event worth, which can be calculated based on:
         * event type,
-        * user value.
+        * user value,
+        * human score.

 User Guide
 ==========